So the one thing you thought would work 24/7 with absolutely zero down-time has just decided it can’t be bothered.

 Why does my IP camera keep going offline/disconnecting?

-So the most obvious reason may be that the poor thing’s time is up.
-A lot of electronic devices don’t just die, they die a slow painful death, dragging it out and adding to your frustration.
+So the most obvious reason may just be that the poor thing’s time is up.
+A lot of electronic devices don’t just die one fine day; rather they die a slow painful death, dragging it out and adding to your frustration.
 A great example is wireless routers.
 Some IP cameras are just like that.
 But before jumping to this conclusion, here are a few things to check.

 - Check the strength of your camera’s wireless connection